PLAN: Variance-Aware Private Mean Estimation: Introduction

 \paragraph{Scope.} We consider the setting where we have independent samples $\vectorize{x}^{(1)},\dots,\vectorize{x}^{(n)}$ from a distribution $\mathcal{D}$ over $\mathbf{R}^d$, and use $\vectorize{\sigma}\in\mathbf{R}^d$ to denote the vector where $\vectorize{\sigma}_i$ is the standard deviation of the $i$th coordinate of a sample from~$\mathcal{D}$.
-For mean estimation, error is often expressed in terms of \emph{Mahalanobis distance} (\Cref{sec:distance-measures}), which is natural if $\mathcal{D}$ is a Gaussian distribution.
-Our objective is instead to estimate the mean $\vectorize{\mu}$ of $\mathcal{D}$ with small $\ell_p$ error.
-This is natural in other settings, for example if input vectors: \begin{itemize} \item represent probability distributions over $\{1,\dots,d\}$, so that $\ell_1$ error corresponds to variation distance, or \item are binary, so that $\ell_1$ and $\ell_2$ error corresponds to mean error and root mean square error, respectively, over $d$ counting queries. \end{itemize} Our exposition will focus primarily on the case of $\ell_2$ error, which is most easily compared to previous work.
+Our objective is to estimate the mean $\vectorize{\mu}$ of $\mathcal{D}$ with small $\ell_p$ error.
+This is a natural error measure in many settings.
+For example, $p=1$ is analogous to the mean absolute error, while $p=2$ represents the mean squared error.
+Other interesting applications arise if input vectors: \begin{itemize} \item represent probability distributions over $\{1,\dots,d\}$, so that $\ell_1$ error corresponds to variation distance, or \item are binary and model $d$ counting queries, so that small $\ell_1$ and $\ell_2$ error corresponds to small mean error and root mean square error, respectively. \end{itemize} Our exposition will focus primarily on the case of $\ell_2$ error, which is most easily compared to previous work.
+We remark that in the special case of $\mathcal{D}$ being a Gaussian distribution, \emph{Mahalanobis distance} (\Cref{sec:distance-measures}) is a natural, well-understood~\citep{brown_covariance-aware_2021} error measure.

-\algorithmname's privacy guarantees are expressed as $\rho$-zero-Concentrated Differential Privacy (zCDP), where similar results follow for other notions, such as approximate differential privacy (\Cref{lem:zcdp-eddp-conversion}).
+\algorithmname's privacy guarantees are expressed as $\rho$-zero-Concentrated Differential Privacy ($\rho$-zCDP), where similar results follow for other notions, such as approximate differential privacy (\Cref{lem:zcdp-eddp-conversion}).
 We consider the number of inputs, $n$, fixed --- the neighboring relation is changing one vector among the inputs.

-In the \emph{non-private} setting, the empirical mean $\tfrac{1}{n}\sum_j \vectorize{x}^{(j)}$ is known to yield the smallest $\ell_2$ error of size $O(\|\vectorize{\sigma}\|_2/\sqrt{n})$.
-We are interested in the situation where the privacy parameter $\rho$ is small enough that the \emph{sampling error} of the empirical mean is dominated by the error introduced by differential privacy.
+In the \emph{non-private} setting, the empirical mean $\tfrac{1}{n}\sum_j \vectorize{x}^{(j)}$ is known to yield the smallest $\ell_2$ error of size $O(\|\vectorize{\sigma}\|_2/\sqrt{n})$, which is also called the \emph{sampling error}.
+Since this sampling error is unavoidable, we are interested in the setting where the error introduced by differential privacy is larger than the sampling error.

 \paragraph{Our results.}